a5221985/tutorials/Kubernetes/consul_and_kubernetes_integration.md

 	1. Dashboard should open in web browser

 ### Consul Configuration ###
+1. We can now install Consul to cluster
+2. Consul can run inside or outside of Kubernetes cluster
+	1. In this demo, we use containers to run Consul inside Kubernetes pods

 #### Install Consul with Helm ####
+1.

 ### Deploy Microservices ###
 ### Configure Intentions ###
 ### Destroy the Demo ###